eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 X returns MyType: name=ID;
 Y returns MyType: name=ID count=INT;
 ```
 We now explicitly declare `MyType` directly in the grammar with the keyword `interface`.
-The parser rules `X` and `Y` creating AST nodes of type `MyType` need to explicitly declare the type of the AST node they create with the keyword `returns`.
+The parser rules `X` and `Y` creating nodes of type `MyType` need to explicitly declare the type of the node they create with the keyword `returns`.

 Contrary to [inferred types](#inferred-types), all properties must be explicitly declared in order to be valid inside of a parser rule.
 The following syntax:
 ```
 Z returns MyType: name=ID age=INT;
 ```
-will throw the following validation error `A property 'age' is not expected` because the declaration of `MyType` does not include the property `age`.
-In short, *declared types* add a layer of safety via validation to the grammar that prevents mismatches between the generated AST types and what the user expects.
+will show the following validation error `A property 'age' is not expected` because the declaration of `MyType` does not include the property `age`.
+In short, *declared types* add a layer of safety via validation to the grammar that prevents mismatches between the expected semantic model types and the shape of the parsed nodes.

-A declared type can also extend another declared type:
+A declared type can also extend types, such as other declared types or types inferred from parser rules:
 ```
 interface MyType {
     name: string